“Television is the menace that everyone loves to hate but can’t seem to live without.” —Paddy Chayevsky

 - Are more-exposed to commercials, advertisements, and propaganda.

-There is no wonder why “Ten Reasons to Watch Less Television” is one of the most popular posts on this site.
 Most people would agree that our culture watches too much.
 Yet, few people are able to curb their habit and reclaim their life.
-And even fewer know how to help their children navigate this media-drenched world that we live in.
+And even fewer know how to help their children navigate the media-drenched world we live in.

 To help inspire parents, here are 12 Tips to Help Limit Your Child’s Screen Time.
 Each of these are tried-and-true methods used in our home and others.